Shabu-shabu: General order to put ingredients into the pot

-The variation with rice is also called Zosui.
+The variation with rice is also called zosui.
+When the cooked meat is served cold, it is called rei-shabu, which is often sold in convenience stores and supermarkets in Japan.

 Sauces and dippings

 A variety of sauces can be used to dip the meat and vegetables, including ponzu sauce and sesame sauce.
 Restaurants usually provide soy sauce, sesame paste, ponzu and several other condiment options, such as spring onions and Japanese pickled carrots, so customers can make the sauce according to their own preferences.

-Shabu-shabu variations across Japan
+Variations across Japan

-Most commonly meat (beef, pork or chicken) is used for Shabu-shabu but recently there are also increasing variations with vegetables or fish.
-For the variation with vegetables lettuce or sliced radish can be used.
-The fish variations are usually made with yellowtail (japanese: buri), amberjack (japanese: Kanpachi) or sea bream (japanese: tai).
-For some other more rare Shabu-Shabu variations octopus or crabs are used.

-When the cooked meat is served cold, it's called "Rei-shabu".
-Rei-shabu is often sold in convenience stores and supermarkets in Japan.
+Beef, pork or chicken is usually used for shabu-shabu, but variations using fish are also available.
+Some fish used are yellowtail (buri), greater amberjack (kanpachi), or red seabream (tai).
+Octopus and crab are also used.
+For vegetables, lettuce or sliced daikon radish can be used instead of Chinese cabbage.